St Thomas’, Simpson

 The church building dates from the early thirteenth century.
 You can read more about its architecture and history here.

 As with most mediaeval buildings, there is always work to do!
-At present (early 2024), we have some significant cracks in the walls around the chancel.
+Recently (autumn 2024) work has recently been completed to repair part of the flashing of the roof of the north transept.
+However we still have some significant cracks in the walls around the chancel.
 These are the result of very dry weather in the summers of 2021 and 2022, worsened by the nearby trees having grown too large.
 We have been advised that pollarding the trees over the next few years (to reduce their water demands) should correct the problem gradually.
-More recently, part of the flashing of the roof of the north transept has come away and needs significant attention.

 We continue actively fundraising to meet the costs involved in maintaining this beautiful building.
-All contributions are very welcome.
+All contributions, large or small, are very welcome.

-The churchyard is a beautiful and peaceful “God’s acre” in the heart of Simpson village and is a haven for wildlife of all kinds.
+The churchyard is a beautiful and peaceful “God’s acre” in the heart of Simpson village.
+It is a haven for wildlife of all kinds, and it is still open for burials (including burial of ashes – more details here).
 You can read more about what can be seen here.
 There is a list of burials and ashes interred in the churchyard here.

 St Thomas church through the nearby trees